foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 > If there is a profile with the same name in Scarb.toml, scarb will use this profile.
 If not, scarb will default to using the dev profile.
 > (This applies only to subcommands using scarb - namely `declare` and `script`).

-> 📝 **Note**
-> If there is a profile with the same name in Scarb.toml, scarb will use this profile.
-If not, scarb will default to using the dev profile.

 > 💡 **Info**
 > Not all parameters have to be present in the configuration - you can choose to include only some of them and supply
 > the rest of them using CLI flags.
 You can also override parameters from the configuration using CLI flags.